1929 Palestine riots: Religious significance

 The Western Wall is one of the holiest of Jewish sites, as it is a remnant of the ancient Second Temple compound destroyed in 70 CE.
-The Jews, through the practice of centuries, had established a right of access to the Western Wall for the purposes of their devotions.
-As part of the Temple Mount the Western Wall was under the control of the Muslim religious trust, the Waqf.
+As the last remaining vestige of the Second Temple, the site had been "regarded with the greatest reverence by religious Jews", making the Western Wall a traditional site for Jewish prayer, a custom that the Shaw Commission stated dates back to the Middle Ages.
+As part of the Temple Mount, the Western Wall was under the control of the Muslim religious trust, the Waqf.
 Muslims consider the wall to be part of the Al-Aqsa Mosque, the third holiest site in Islam, and according to Islamic tradition the place where Muhammad tied his steed, Buraq, before his night journey to heaven.
 There had been a few serious incidents resulting from these differences.

 1925 ruling

 As a result of an incident that occurred in September 1925, a ruling was made which forbade the Jews to bring seats and benches to the Wall even though these were intended for worshippers who were aged and infirm.
 The Muslims linked any adaptions to the site with "the Zionist project" and feared that they would be the first step in turning the site into a synagogue and taking it over.

 Several months earlier Zionist leader Menachem Ussishkin gave a speech demanding "a Jewish state without compromises and without concessions, from Dan to Be'er Sheva, from the great sea to the desert, including Transjordan."
 He concluded, "Let us swear that the Jewish people will not rest and will not remain silent until its national home is built on our Mt Moriah," a reference to the Temple Mount.